 The cleats must be nailed onto the soleplate about 50mm away from the foot of the raker.
-This is done to ensure that space is provided for the insertion of the folding wedges between the raker and the cleat.
+This is done to ensure that space is provided for inserting the folding wedges between the raker and the cleat.

-During the tightening and positioning of the wedges, care must be taken to ensure that it does not permit the wall plate to ride up the wall.
+Care must be taken during the tightening and positioning of the wedges to ensure that it does not permit the wall plate to ride up the wall.

 The end of the soleplate outside the raker must be secured by a stake or a spike to prevent such movement.

 Finally, the brace or the strut is fixed.
 This is done to prevent any movement by the foot of the wall plate and ensure that riding up of the wall plate under stress is avoided.

 The strut, if required, must be dogged or spiked.

 b.
 Flying Shoring

 Flying Shoring is also commonly referred to as horizontal Shoring.

 It can be defined as the Shoring, which provides temporary support to the party walls of the two buildings where the intermediate building is to be pulled down and rebuilt.

 This type of Shoring includes all the arrangements for supporting the unsafe structure where the shores do not reach the ground.